René Alphonse Higonnet: Biography

 They moved to the United States, where the Graphic Arts Research Foundation was created to foster further development of their photocomposing method, which was patented in the U.S. in 1957.
 While the process they developed had higher initial costs, Rini Paiva of the National Inventors Hall of Fame described how the photocomposing process "definitely revolutionized the printing industry", allowing books, magazines and newspapers to be printed more easily and at substantially lower cost.
 The Photon machine they created could generate type four times faster than a Linotype machine and could be operated by anyone who could type, without the assistance of specialized workers.

 The foundation had spent $1 million by 1949 to develop the process, which was available for use at a price of $400 per month.
 The first book printed by their device was The Wonderful World of Insects in 1953 as a demonstration for MIT Press, which included 46 photographs on its 292 pages.
 Vannevar Bush called the process "a milestone in the graphic arts" In 1954, The Patriot Ledger in Quincy, Massachusetts became the first newspaper to adopt the method for all of their printing.

+Higonnet had three sons with his wife Marie-Thérèse Higonnet (née Dávid): Harvard professor Patrice Higonnet, Rene Paul Higonnet, and Bernard Trevor Higonnet.
+He also had a step-daughter, Marion, from Thérèse's first husband.

 Higonnet returned to Europe in 1968 and lived in Switzerland until his death on October 13, 1983.

 Higonnet and Moyroud were inducted into the National Inventors Hall of Fame in 1985.